What are the treatment options for patients with kidney failure?

 What is more, dialysis is too expensive, so working is a way to balance their expenses better.

 Practising sports might be more permissive in haemodialysis, but this has to be assessed on a case to case basis, both considering the stamina and overall health of the patients and the physical effort required for that particular sport.
-They might need to adjust to play the sports in a less demanding way.
+They might need to adjust to playing the sports in a less demanding way.

 On the other hand, because on peritoneal dialysis you have a plastic catheter piercing your tummy all the time, contact sports are not recommended to avoid accidental pulling and dislodgement of the catheter.
-Similarly, swimming is not recommended either to prevent water entering the exit site of the catheter, causing infection risks.
+Similarly, swimming is not recommended either to prevent water from entering the exit site of the catheter, causing infection risks.

 Travel might be more cumbersome for some people if undergoing haemodialysis, not so much because they cannot find a haemodialysis centre overseas to dialyse, but they will be worried if they will be at higher risk of catching hepatitis or HIV overseas.
 The quality of dialysis centres is increasing around the World, you just need to do your search for a trustable one.